 Lack of resilience can reduce our immunity to illness, cripple us with anxiety and leave us susceptible to addictions as we search for ways to instantly alleviate uncomfortable feelings.
 As the result is often impulsive, reactive and automatic behaviour, further cognitive dissonance often ensues as these behaviours may be in conflict with our values.
 We are not taught to stay with those feelings and allow other information to surface, helping us to make more effective decisions.

-For example, on a physical level, it’s been well documented that antibiotics are often over-prescribed, ultimately reducing our bodies’ innate ability to fight infection, thus reducing our physical resilience.
-We are quick to reach for an analgesic at the least sign of a headache (often placing strain on the liver and leading to further headaches) and any kind of emotional pain should be dispelled immediately by anti-depressant medication, blunting our experience (often thwarting the opportunity to build emotional resilience) and insomnia is often resolved by prescription of benzodiazepines, rather than persevering with learning tools to help us achieve restorative sleep.
+For example, on a physical level, it’s been well documented that antibiotics are administered too readily, ultimately reducing our bodies’ innate ability to fight infection, thus reducing our physical resilience.
+We are quick to reach for an analgesic at the least sign of a headache (often placing strain on the liver and leading to further headaches) and any kind of emotional pain should be dispelled immediately by anti-depressant medication, blunting our experience (often thwarting the opportunity to build emotional resilience) and insomnia is often resolved by a script for benzodiazepines, rather than persevering with learning tools to help us achieve restorative sleep.
 There are, of course, occasions when these medications may be required.
 However, it is disempowering in the extreme for these to be the first option.

 Similarly, recent times have seen drastic changes in the education system, where even the use of red pen is banned in some instances because it is a ‘negative colour’ and may damage the child.
 There are situations where every child must receive an award, discouraging any kind of competition and motivation to strive, creating a kind of bland equality and extinguishing opportunities to shine and celebrate in others’ achievements as well as our own.
 Then, later in the education system, we introduce highly competitive exams and wonder why the kids are not coping with the stress.
 Meanwhile, rather than viewing feedback as an opportunity to improve, parents are increasingly reluctant to receive any feedback about their child that they regard as critical.